Sergey Brin

-Sergey Mikhailovich Brin (Сергей Михайлович Брин; born August 21, 1973) is an American business magnate, computer scientist, and internet entrepreneur, who co-founded Google with Larry Page.
-Brin was the president of Google's parent company, Alphabet Inc., until stepping down from the role on December 3, 2019.
-He and Page remain at Alphabet as co-founders, controlling shareholders, board members, and employees.
-As of February 2023, Brin is the 9th-richest person in the world, with an estimated net worth of $89.0 billion.
+Sergey Mikhailovich Brin (Сергей Михайлович Брин; born August 21, 1973) is an American computer scientist and businessman who co-founded Google with Larry Page.
+He was the president of Google's parent company, Alphabet Inc., until stepping down from the role on December 3, 2019.
+He and Page remain at Alphabet as co-founders, controlling shareholders, and board members.
+Brin is a centibillionaire and among the richest people in the world.

-Brin immigrated to the United States with his family from the Soviet Union at the age of six.
-He earned his bachelor's degree at the University of Maryland, College Park, following in his father's and grandfather's footsteps by studying mathematics, as well as computer science.
-After graduation, he enrolled in Stanford University to acquire a PhD in computer science.
+Brin immigrated to the United States from the Soviet Union at the age of six.
+He earned his bachelor's degree at the University of Maryland, College Park, following in his father's and grandfather's footsteps by studying mathematics as well as computer science.
+After graduation, in September 1993, he enrolled in Stanford University to acquire a PhD in computer science.
 There he met Page, with whom he built a web search engine.
-The program became popular at Stanford, and they suspended their PhD studies to start up Google in Susan Wojcicki's garage in Menlo Park.
+The program became popular at Stanford, and he discontinued his PhD studies to start Google in Susan Wojcicki's garage in Menlo Park.

+In December 2023, he came out of retirement to contribute to AI research at Alphabet Inc..